Table of contents

-In a few years, crowdfunding has become a serious alternative source of financing for companies, associations, and individuals.
-And people are asking, “How to start a crowdfunding site?” more and more.
+Over the last few years, crowdfunding has become a serious alternative source of financing for companies, associations, and individuals.
+And people are asking how to start a crowdfunding site more and more.
 Let’s figure it out.

 What is Crowdfunding?

-Crowdfunding is a term that designates participatory financing or literally financing by the crowd.
-It is mainly carried out on Internet sites and there are three forms.
+Crowdfunding is a term that designates participatory financing or literally financing from a crowd.
+It is mainly carried out online and there are three forms.

 The most well-known is the donation.
-We can do it without or with a reward.
-In general, the reward is rather symbolic (a mention of your name on the site, a T-shirt with the effigy of the company…).
+It can be done with or without a reward.
+In general, the reward is rather symbolic (a mention of your name on the site, a T-shirt with the logo of the company, etc.).

-The donation is recommended to test your product or service on the market and to know the public`s opinion.
-It also allows for creating a leverage effect on other financings (bank loans, grants…).
+The donation is recommended to test your product or service on the market and to know the public’s opinion.
+It also allows you to create a leverage effect on other financings (bank loans, grants, etc.).

 The second form of crowdfunding is crowdinvesting (or investment).
 It is a participation in the company in the form of capital, bonds, or royalties.
 It is more commonly referred to as crowd equity because the majority of the amounts raised are in equity.

 Crowdinvesting is useful to finance the development of an innovative project or one that is not very popular with traditional investors.
-In some cases, equity investment entitles investors to tax benefits.
+In some cases, equity investment entities investors to tax benefits.

 The third form of crowdfunding is crowdlending (or participatory loan) with or without interest.
-The loan allows, in general, to finance expenses not taken into account by the banks or intangible investment projects.
-However, the company must have been in existence for at least two years to be eligible, especially for interest-bearing loans.
-The amount of the loan disbursed is limited by the law of the country where the startup is a resident.
+The loan allows, in general, the ability to finance expenses not taken into account by banks or intangible investment projects.
+However, the company must be in existence for at least two years to be eligible, especially for interest-bearing loans.
+The amount of the loan disbursed is limited by the laws of the startup’s country.

 How does crowdfunding work?

 If the requested amount has been reached at the end of the campaign period, the sponsor’s account is debited and the project manager receives the funds.
-For its part, the platform takes a commission on the amount raised (usually 5 to 12%) if the goal is reached.
+The platform then takes a commission on the amount raised (usually 5% to 12%) if the goal is reached.

 Trends in Crowdfunding projects

-The stabilization of the global economy has brought positive trends about crowdfunding.
-The trends presented by popular platforms allowed us to dwell in more detail on the three main trends observed in the market since the beginning of 2022 and which will help us to create a crowdfunding website:
+The stabilization of the global economy has brought about positive trends for crowdfunding.
+The trends presented by popular platforms allowed us to dwell in more detail on the three main trends observed in the market since the beginning of 2022, which will help us create a crowdfunding website:

 The stabilization of the donation market

-With a different structure, the trend that caught our attention in this philanthropy market is the constant innovation of the players.
+With a different structure, the trend that caught our attention in this philanthropy market is the constant innovation.
 The loss of market share in certain segments of the sector is notably compensated for by embedded micro-donation solutions, rounding up on payment terminals or payslips, or solutions to find outlets for young people who wish to get involved in this type of project but do not always have the appropriate financial means.

 Real estate crowdfunding: a growing niche

 Several platforms have decided to dedicate themselves solely to the financing of new constructions or the renovation projects of real estate development.
 This is called crowdfunding.
-Some also speak of crowdbuilding in some cases.
+Some also call this “crowdbuilding”.
 This is not a rental investment but an investment in a real estate program via financial securities.

-The rental investment consists of buying real estate with several people and withdrawing returns on the rent of this same property.
+The rental investment consists of buying real estate with several people and withdrawing returns on the rent from this same property.